Substance Abuse Testing

 How can I become a MRO in the State of Hawaii?

-To qualify for the license, you must present evidence of being a physician licensed to practice medicine in this or another state, and pose knowledge of substance abuse disorders.
-The term of the license is twenty-four months.
+To qualify for the license, you must provide evidence of being a physician in good standing, is currently licensed to practice medicine in State of Hawaii or another state and pose knowledge of substance abuse disorders.
+The term of the license is up to twenty-four (24) months.

 What is the requirement for out of state laboratory to perform workplace substance abuse testing for Hawaii?

-- Any laboratory that is certified by the Substance Abuse and Mental Health Service Administration (SAMHSA) may apply for approval to perform substance abuse tests on samples from the State of Hawaii.
+- Any laboratory in good standing that is currently certified by the Substance Abuse and Mental Health Service Administration (SAMHSA) may apply for approval to perform substance abuse tests on samples from the State of Hawaii.

-- Laboratories shall submit to the program a completed application form.
+- A completed application form shall be submitted by the laboratories to the program.
 Forms are available upon request from the Substance Abuse Test Coordinator.

-- Approved laboratories must use SAMHSA approved methods for testing of samples from Hawaii.
+- Approved laboratories must use SAMHSA approved methods for testing of samples from State of Hawaii.

-- Term of the permit for out of state testing laboratory is 12 months.
+- Term of the permit for out of state testing laboratory is twelve (12) months.

 What does “cutoff level” mean?